botpress/botpress/docs/getting-started.md

 - A serious project backed by a real company
 - Highly productive

+## What you get by using Botpress

+Before creating Botpress, we created many bots using all the tools available on the market.
+When you build a bot, you basically have the choice between using a SaaS platform (like Chatfuel, FlowXO, Motion.ai) or coding a bot from scratch.
+Let's look at why both don't work:

+- The SaaS thing looks very interesting because it's very easy to get started and requires no coding skills.
+The problems come when you want to actually get your bot to do stuff that are not supported by the SaaS or that you want to customize the overall experience.
+Some let you call APIs to run custom code, which defies the first purpose of being hassle-free and no-coding-required.

+- Coding a bot from scratch is often the first reflex for developers.
+Sure, it's a bit longer and we need to learn how things work.
+But that's what makes us programmers.
+We like to create things ourselves, and that's fine!
+But... how am I supposed to schedule broadcasts?
+Fetch and cache user profiles?
+Save and process customer orders?
+Add Human-in-the-loop capabilities?
+See where my bot messed up in production?
+Edit the content live without redeploying the bot?
+Do A/B testing?
+Hmmmm..

+That's why we created Botpress.
+We combined all the advantages of the SaaS and the "from Scratch" into an easy-to-use modular framework.
+All these things that would take you weeks to implement from scratch are available as Botpress Modules.
+Everything is accessible from a rich graphical interface, so once your bot is coded literally anybody can manage it.

+THe philosophy behind botpress is that if there's something you want your bot to do and that thing is not specific to only your bot, then **there should be a module for it**.
+If there's not, we hope that you will take the time to make a positive contribution to the rest of us and **create the missing module**.

 ## Your very first Messenger bot

 In this section, we will see how easy it is to build a Messenger bot using Botpress.